MR-Addict/wc-fork-me-on-github/README.md

 npm install wc-fork-me-on-github
 ```

-If you are using a module bundler, you can import the component in your JavaScript or TypeScript files:
+And then import it in your JavaScript:

 ```js
 import "wc-fork-me-on-github";
 ```

-Or you can directly include the script in your HTML:
+Or if you prefer to use it as a script tag, you can include it directly from a CDN:

 ```html
 <script type="module" src="https://unpkg.com/wc-fork-me-on-github/index.js"></script>